dfinnis/RainyDay/README.md

 Specify origin and destination as prompted.

-FYI: There are only 50 API requests per day available.
+BTW: There are only 50 API requests per day available.

 Ride safe and stay dry!